Mediagone/doctrine-specifications/README.md

 ```

-There are also some other specifications for pagination:
+There are also some other specifications available for results pagination:

 |Compound method name|Specification name|Note|
 |---|---|:---|